Graduate Learning Support Assistant - Ideal for Graduates with experience working with young people!

 - Central Birmingham

 This position would suit an individual who has suitable experience working with young people exhibiting potential behavioural and emotional issues and somebody who may have a Psychology degree with a sound theoretical understanding of patterns in behaviour.
-You will need to have a minimum of a 2:1 degree, and a Russell Group university is highly desirable.
-You must also have strong A Levels.
+You will need to have a minimum of a 2:1 degree, and a Russell Group university is highly desirable, as well as strong A Levels.
 Although experience is not essential, it is desirable that you have some transferable experience and portray a passion to make a difference.

 The school is situated in Central Birmingham, which is easily accessible from other Birmingham and the West Midlands area.
-The school has excellent facilities as well as a well-equipped, state of the art inclusion department within the grounds providing outstanding provisions for all students.
 The Head Teacher and other members of the staff are committed to the training of graduates they join their school, in order to retain them on their teacher training programme and feel confident to become exceptional teachers/ support staff.

-If you feel that you are able to build relationships with students and add value to their school life, then you could be successful in this role!
-Don't miss out, send your CV by clicking 'APPLY NOW' to Jamie at i-teachers today.
+If you feel that you are able to build relationships with students and add value to their school life, then send your CV by clicking 'APPLY NOW' to Jamie at i-teachers today.